jaz998/Self-Driving-Car-Vehicle-Detection-and-Tracking/README.md

 I determined the Classifier parameters by running combinations of different parameters values and compared the result using a table like the below.
 The below table shows the more relevant results.

 To test the performance of the classifier using different parameters value, I use a sample size of 1,000 car image and 1,000 non-car images.
 The prediction test sample is 100 images.
+All times are in seconds.

 Shorthand used in the table are:
 Config: configurations